-The Executive Committee will meet with university administrators or their designees as needed to receive a report on activities, plans, and/or changes in policies with attention to how those activities, plans, and/or changes in policies affect academic life at the university.
+The Executive Committee will meet with university administrators or their designees at least once every three years to receive a report on activities, plans, and/or changes in policies with attention to how those activities, plans, and/or changes in policies affect academic life at the university.
 Such university administrators may include, but are not limited to, the Vice Provost of Undergraduate Studies, Dean of Graduate Studies and Vice Provost for Research, Vice President of Campus Life, Vice President of Finance and Treasurer, University Registrar, and Director of the Center for Teaching, Research, and Learning.